danielkorg/danielkorg.github.io/README.md

 ## Daniel Korg Labs

-**June 18, 2019 - - July/August release**
+**August 23, 2019 - - September release**

-DVA v2 will be released either in July or August.
+DVA v2 will be released late September, probably about 1 month from now, so somewhere in the week of the 23rd.
-I want to improve it further and it will require some additional time.
-Trying new methods and ideas.
-Will post another update when I have a very good idea of when it will be released.
-Thank you for being patient!

 **January 19, 2019 - - Deep Vocal Attractor (DVA) v2.0**